Fast Generation of Pipek-Mezey Wannier Functions via the Co-Iterative Augmented Hessian Method: Theory

 \subsection{Notations}

-Throughout this paper, we consider a uniform $k$-point mesh $\mathcal{K}$ of size $N_k$ sampling the first Brillouin zone and $n_{\textrm{orb}}$ Bloch orbitals $\{\phi_{\bm{k}i}\}$ per $k$-point to be localized.
-Let $\bm{R}\in\mathcal{L}$ label the $N_k$ unit cells in the Born--von K\'{a}rm\'{a}n (BvK) supercell associated with $\mathcal{K}$.
+Throughout this paper, we consider a uniform $k$-point mesh $\mathcal{K}$ of size $N_k$ sampling the first Brillouin zone and $n_{\textrm{orb}}$ Bloch orbitals $\{\phi_{\bm{k}i}\}$ per $k$-point to be localized. \myred{The Bloch orbitals at each $k$-point are represented by their expansion coefficients in a set of $n_{\mathrm{AO}}$ translationally adapted Gaussian-type orbitals $\{\xi_{\bm{k}\rho}\}$ (henceforth referred to as AOs),

+The AOs at each $k$-point are non-orthogonal, giving rise to the overlap matrix, } Let $\bm{R}\in\mathcal{L}$ label the $N_k$ unit cells in the Born--von K\'{a}rm\'{a}n (BvK) supercell associated with $\mathcal{K}$.
 The Bloch orbitals can be transformed into an equal number of Wannier functions (WFs) in the BvK supercell via

 where $\theta_{\bm{R}\bm{k}}=(1/\sqrt{N_k})\,\me^{\mi\bm{R}\cdot\bm{k}}$.
 By construction, WFs in different unit cells are related by lattice translation,